daytonaio/daytona/README.md

 9. **Check for lint errors**

     Ensure that you have no lint errors.
-We use golangci-lint as our linter which is automaticalled installed.
+We use golangci-lint as our linter which is automatically installed.
     Run the following command in the daytona root directory to check for linting errors:

     ```bash